-Hemorrhagic cystitis is when the lining of your bladder becomes inflamed (irritated/swollen) and starts bleeding.
-This causes blood in your urine (pee) and pain with urination.
-Blood in the urine should be treated right away.
+Hemorrhagic cystitis is when the lining of your bladder becomes inflamed (irritated or swollen) and starts bleeding.
+This causes blood in your urine (pee) and pain when you urinate.
+If you have blood in your urine, it needs to be treated right away.

 If you have cancer, hemorrhagic cystitis can be caused by:

-Protecting your bladder when receiving some types of chemotherapy (such as cyclophosphamide or ifosfamide) is very important.
+Protecting your bladder when you are getting some types of chemotherapy such as cyclophosphamide or ifosfamide is very important.

 Your care team may check your urine for traces of blood.
-If you have hemorrhagic cystitis, treatment may include:
+If you have hemorrhagic cystitis, treatment may be:

-When receiving cyclophosphamide and ifosfamide, your urine will be checked for blood.
-If you have recently been given these medications and you see pink, red, or brown-tinged urine, call your care team right away.
+If you are taking cyclophosphamide and ifosfamide, your urine will be checked for blood.
+If you have recently gotten these medications and you see pink, red, or brown in your urine, call your care team right away.
 If you have blood in your urine, pain when you urinate, or feel the need to go to the bathroom more often, call your care team right away.

 OncoLink is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through OncoLink should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem or have questions or concerns about the medication that you have been prescribed, you should consult your health care provider.